If you’re intrigued by the technology of portable induction cooktops but aren’t sure if you’d really use one, this article is for you.

 9. Portable Induction Cooktops Are Great for Special (Basement or Garage) Projects

 If you read through Amazon reviews, you'll see that a lot of people buy induction cooktops for special projects that require cooking, but aren't necessarily done in the kitchen.
 Two prime examples of this are home brewing and canning.
-Induction is great for these because it doesn't get as hot as other methods, it's precise and responsive, and when you're done you can easily store the PIC out of sight.
+Induction is great for these because it doesn't get as hot as other methods, it's precise and responsive, it's safer than gas, and when you're done you can easily store the PIC out of sight.

 In fact, if you know any home brewers, ask them about induction cooktops.
 They probably have some well-informed opinions about them.